jniluo15/jbcs_git_basics/README.md

 ###### Command line:
 - From the terminal in your project directory run `atom .` to open the project directory in atom
-- Use one of the two commands below to open index.html in your preferred browswer
+- Use one of the two commands below to open index.html in your preferred browser
     - `google-chrome index.html &`
     - `firefox index.html &`